 Staff Turnover costs your bottom line 2.5 times per a full-time employee’s salary.
 A productive $55,000 a year, experienced employee leaving your company costs you $122,500.

 Ok.
-So we’re seeing a pattern here!
+So we are seeing a pattern here!

 So doesn’t it make sense (financial and common) to invest in getting this money (and energy) sucking problem under control?

-In my first business I had a wonderful team of hardworking, dedicated individuals.
+In my first business, I had a wonderful team of hardworking, dedicated individuals.
 We had a lot of fun.

-But I remember also being incredibly frustrated at the time taken up by “issues.”
+I remember also being incredibly frustrated at the time taken up by “issues.”
 People who had problems with a client who was hard to deal with.
 People who didn’t see eye to eye at work and made it personal.
 Stress leave.
-Awesome workers who would cut off their arm for you but you’d never know if they were unhappy because they didn’t have the cajones to speak up.
+Awesome workers who would cut off their arm for you but you would never know if they were unhappy because they didn’t have the cajones to speak up.
 People who didn’t contribute in team meetings.

-Apparently I would come out of my office saying – “right, everyone in the board room for a brainstorm session – we have a problem”.
+Right, everyone in the board room for a brainstorm session – we have a problem”.
 I would talk incessantly and then finish the meeting.
 No wonder people didn’t speak up.
 I didn’t give them a chance.

-And when they bought me a T shirt that said Does Not Play Well with Others (hello control freak) I took it as a badge of honour.
+And when my team bought me a T-shirt that said: “Does Not Play Well with Others” (hello, control freak) instead of listening to the message, I took it as a badge of honour.

 They were a great team, it was their leader who was letting them down.